vantage6/vantage6-workshop/episodes/chap1_introduction_FL.md

 couple of datastandards out there to help you with that, such as [OMOP CDM](https://www.ohdsi.org/data-standardization/) or [FHIR](https://hl7.org/fhir/) together with [SNOMED-CT](https://www.snomed.org/).

-In conclusion, PETs will help you to extract useful insights from sensitive data, but there are other factors to keep in mind as well.
+In conclusion, PETs will help you to extract valuable insights from sensitive data, but they are only one aspect of the process.
+It is also important to consider other factors such as regulations and data preprocessing.

 ::::::::::::::::::::::::::::::::::::: keypoints